Contents

-Affirmative: had + been + present participle
+- Past Perfect Continuous: had been + present participle (-ing form of verb)

 - I had finished lunch when they arrived.